luisfcolon/bash_messaging/README.md

 # Shell Messages

-I've been coding more shell scripts and wanted to repo to hold on to somne common shell commands to display stdout stuff and things.
+I've been coding more shell scripts and wanted a repo to hold on to somne common shell commands to display stdout stuff and things.

 ## Work in progress